-The Horizon 2020 project REALMENT, where DNV is a partner, aims to use the federated network approach to develop a real-world data platform and a clinical management platform to improve and optimize treatment of mental disorders through novel precision medicine strategies.
-DNV is leading exploratory activities identifying and analysing trust needs for safety, security and transparency as well as assessing regulatory requirements and guidelines to enable lawful and ethical access to data sets and data sharing for further data exploitation by independent parties.
+REALMENT aims to bring personalized medicine interventions to psychiatry, by developing a real-world data platform and a clinical management platform to improve and optimize treatment of mental disorders through novel artificial intelligence and machine learning tools.
+DNV is leading exploratory activities identifying and analyzing trust needs for safety, security and transparency as well as assessing regulatory requirements and guidelines to enable lawful and ethical access to data sets and data sharing for further data exploitation by independent parties.